alainpham/angular-amq-bootstrap-template/README.md

-# AngularAmqBootstrapTemplate
+# Angular with AMQ-7 Bootstrap Plotly Template

 An Angular 5 project preconfigured with Bootstrap, rhea for messaging with AMQ 7 Broker, plotly.js for charts and plots.

-Clone this repo to start a project
+Clone this repo and start from here or follow the steps below to get up and running.

 ![Screenshot](src/screen.png)

+## Steps taken to generate this template

 ```
 ng new angular-amq-bootstrap-template